 Overview and video

 Blepharoplasty is a common cosmetic surgical procedure that helps to improve the look of the eyes and give a rejuvenated and youthful appearance to the peri-orbial area.
 At Prima Center for Plastic Surgery in Duluth, blepharoplasty is performed to improve the contour of the upper or lower eyelids or both.
 The basic surgical procedure involves removing drooping or loose skin from the upper eyelid, lower eyelid, or both.
 Patients who are concerned about aging of the lower eyelids often complain of darkness, sagging skin and bags.
 For the lower eyelids the procedure may involve a repositioning of the fatty deposits of the lid and repositioning them to fill in the tear trough and upper malar zone.
 This eases the transition between the lower eyelid and the cheek.
 By repositioning the fat and re-suspending the muscle of the lower eyelid this youthful fullness and contour can be re-established to help you look as good as you can for your age.
 In some cases the fatty deposits which cause the bags will be removed.
 It is vitally important that each patient is carefully evaluate in regards to the town of the lower eyelid and the overall contour of the peri-orbital zone.
 Overzealous removal of fat is to be avoided since it can lead to a hollowing out of the lower lid.
 During the consultation, patients will be thoroughly evaluated and a physical examination will be performed.
 Together we will discuss your concerns and how these surgical procedures can help reverse some of the most visible signs of aging.
-Our doctors will use this this time to discuss specific procedure options and goals.
+Our doctors will use this this time to discuss specific procedure options and goals as well as cost information.
 After this surgery, patients look refreshed and report feeling that they look younger and revitalized.

 A blepharoplasty may either be performed on the upper eyelid only or the lower lid, or both.
 The procedure can be performed either under local anesthesia or general anesthesia.
 Many patients prefer to be pre-treated with oral sedation prior to surgery.
 Others may prefer being put completely asleep under a general anesthetic.
 There will be a difference in approaches when it comes to the upper and lower eyelids.
 In consultation with your plastic surgeon you will have the opportunity to learn about the operation,what it can and can not accomplish.
 The entire procedure will be described in detail.
 An upper eyelid blepharoplasty generally involves a removal of the redundant skin of the lid as well as any fat bulges.
 The incision is placed in the crease just above the lash line (supratarsal crease) and will be well hidden.
 If there is hooding of the lateral upper eyelid this can be also removed.
 It is important to evaluate the position of the brow since a low brow will crowd the upper eyelid and may need to be corrected for a patient to achieve their best result.
 For the lower eyelids attention will be placed to remove any loose skin or tissue, and extracting or repositioning the fat deposits.
 There will also be a separate incision for the lower eyelid.
 This incision is placed just below the lash line in the subcillary position.
 The skin of the lower eyelid is thin and heals quite nicely in most patients.
 It is important to understand that a blepharoplasty will not help with other cosmetic issues such as crow’s feet, wrinkles or dark circles.
 The results of an eyelid surgery are fairly isolated within the upper and lower lid section only.
 There are other procedures that can be combined, for example the use of BOTOX® or laser resurfacing to create a more rejuvenated outcome.